ignition-is-go/rship-docs/src/02_developer/01_System Overview.md

 - **Rocketship Core**: A centralized server, responsible for federating connected systems.
 (Can scale horizontally)

-- **Machine**: A physical hardware device that runs an Instance.
+- **Machine**: A physical hardware device that runs some software.

+- **Service**: The software running on a Machine.

-- **Executor**: A local process running on a Machine that connects to the Rocketship Core and defines a Service schema.
+- **Executor**: An additional piece of software running on a Machine that connects to the Rocketship Core and defines a Service schema.

-- **Instance**: A copy of a Service, that ties a particular Service to an Executor.
+- **Instance**: A copy of a Service, that ties a particular Service to a particular Executor.

 > NOTE: For some systems, an Instance can be directly made into an Executor with the addition of a plugin or module (e.g. Unreal Engine, TouchDesigner); for other systems, the Executor must run as a separate process from the Instance (e.g. Pixera, Disguise).
 This decision is dependant on a per-integration basis, depending on the available software API of the system.